LemuelKL/Multiple-Choice-OMR/Visual-Basic/README.md

 ## Dependencies
-This program is developed in under Visual Studio Community 2017 32bit on Windows 10.
+This program is developed in Visual Studio Community 2017 32bit on Windows 10.
 The following libraries / wrappers are used:
 1. GhostScript	9.23
 2. GhostScript.NET	1.2.1